aryanrajtrangham/Courses_from_priyanshu/Docker.md

 - docker container run -dt --name testcontainer busybox ping -c10 google.com
 - docker container run -dt -rm --name testcontainer busybox ping -c10 google.com Adding **rm** option on starting to remove the container on being executed
+- docker build -t name. {specify the directory}
+  The image created will be stored in docker
+-

 ## Docker restart policies

 - By default, Docker container will not start when they exit or when docker daemon is restarted.
 Docker provides restart policies whether your container start automatically when they exit, or when Docker reastarts.